SAP/ai-sdk-js/packages/orchestration/README.md

 #### Customizing the Request Configuration

-To pass custom request configuration, for example additional headers to be passed to the client, use the following snippet:
+To customize the request configuration, for example if you want to pass additional headers to the client, use the second parameter in the `chatCompletion()` method:

 ```ts
 const response = await orchestrationClient.chatCompletion(